Cooperative Agreement Funding for Indoor Air Quality

 Environmental Law Institute, Washington, DC

-These cooperative agreements began in October 2014 and will end in 2017.
+These cooperative agreements began in 2017 and ended in 2021.
 These projects are dedicated to improving indoor air quality and educating Americans on how to reduce the environmental risks of indoor contaminants.